sd17spring/TextMining/README.md

+Update 5/9/17
+ to run
+ >> python3 Auto_tweeter.py

+and then follow directions

 # TextMining

 This is the base repo for the text mining and analysis project for Software Design at Olin College.